wlai-axway/test/README.md

 * Images (for example, `/Images/streams/*`)
 * CMS links (for example, `/admin/#/edit/streams/*`) **One redirect for each Netlify CMS collection**

-Here is an example of the redirects added for AMPLIFY Shared Services:
+Here is an example of the redirects added for Amplify Shared Services:

 ```
 [[redirects]]